-Exclusive: Office Depot tests PayPal's new point-of-sale system
+EXCLUSIVE: Office Depot tests PayPal's new point-of-sale system

 "We intend to stay at the forefront of POS technologies like PayPal's in-store checkout using an empty hand interface," Kimmet said, adding that PayPal point-of-sale systems would help improve the checkout and customer service experience "all at a lower transaction cost than traditional payment networks."

 PayPal is a dominant player in online payments, with over 100 million users.
-But the business is trying to expand into offline payments, a much larger market, pitting the eBay unit against payments giants, including Visa Inc, MasterCard Inc and American Express Co.
+But the business is trying to expand into offline payments, a much larger market, pitting the eBay unit against payments giants, including Visa Inc (V.N), MasterCard Inc (MA.N) and American Express Co (AXP.N).

 In September, PayPal pitched its new in-store payments system to about 120 retailers, including Sports Authority, at an event in Los Angeles.
 EBay CEO John Donahoe spoke about the initiative several times last year, but the company had not disclosed which retailers agreed to test it first.